Antihero Documentation v0.3.0

 API: Claims & Insurance

-File and manage AI liability insurance claims.
+File and manage robot liability insurance claims.
 Claims are verified against the hash-chained audit trail for fraud prevention.

 GET /api/v1/claims | List all claims |